Pamela E. Queen: Abortion

 In January 2019, Queen was one of nine Maryland lawmakers to add their names to a manifesto signed by 326 state legislators to reaffirm their commitment to protecting abortion rights.

 Education

 Queen introduced legislation in the 2019 legislative session that would begin teaching students about organ donation at the age of 14.

+Energy

+During the 2026 legislative session, Queen introduced a bill that would allow the Maryland Public Service Commission to allow or require energy companies to own, lease, or operate an energy-generating facility.

 National politics

 In September 2018, Queen called for a county investigation into sexual assault allegations made against Supreme Court nominee Brett Kavanaugh.
 Montgomery County law enforcement officials declined to investigate the matter unless the alleged victim filed a complaint.

 In December 2019, Queen attended a rally in Olney, Maryland to call for the impeachment and removal of Donald Trump.

 Redistricting

 In 2019, Queen co-sponsored legislation that would place a referendum to add an amendment to the Constitution of Maryland prohibiting partisan redistricting on the 2020 ballot.
+In December 2025, she expressed concerns with mid-decade redistricting in Maryland, warning that Democrats could risk losing a congressional seat due to the unpredictability of unaffiliated voters.

 Social issues

 Queen introduced legislation in the 2019 legislative session that would provide additional Supplemental Nutrition Assistance Program benefits to low-income children during summer months and winter break.
 The bill passed and became law on May 28, 2019.

 Queen introduced legislation in the 2021 legislative session that would remove the governor from the state's parole board.
 The bill passed the House of Delegates by a vote of 93-41.